steveyen/actord/actord/src/main/scala/ff/collection/README.txt

   http://code.google.com/p/actord/source/browse/trunk/actord/src/main/scala/ff/collection

-Includes an basic, persistent, scala.collection.immutable.SortedMap class.
+Includes a basic, persistent, scala.collection.immutable.SortedMap class.
 It's based on a Treap data structure, which implements scala.collection.immutable.SortedMap.
-You can use the Treap o n its own, as a memory-only non-persistent data structure.
+You can use the Treap on its own, as a memory-only non-persistent data structure.

 Persistence is provided by a StorageTreap subclass and works by appending to the end of a (binary, non-textual) log file.